Ruyk/sycl-for-cuda-examples/example-01/README.md

 This means the kernel for the vector addition will be compiled for both backends, and runtime selection to the right queue will decide which variant to use.
+Optionally, the `SYCL_CUDA_ARCH` flag can be passed on to generate PTX code for a specific CUDA architecture.
+The default vale is `sm_50`.

 Note the project is built with C++17 support, which enables the usage of [deduction guides](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/deduction_guides/SYCL_INTEL_deduction_guides.asciidoc) to reduce the number of template parameters used.